CL Grant has authored many relationship books, including "30 Day No Contact Rule," "The Reality of Being the Other Woman," and "Ex Addict."

 - Feeling confused and disoriented

-- Repeatedly apologising to your partner, even when you have done nothing wrong
+- Repeatedly apologizing to your partner, even when you have done nothing wrong

 - Lying to avoid confrontation

-- Making excuses for your partner's behaviour to family and friends
+- Making excuses for your partner's behavior to family and friends

 - Feeling anxious, depressed and even suicidal